cryovat/writings/sneik.md

       next.posy = 0
    end

+   -- Counter is used to throttle things, so that the game -- doesn't run at unplayable speeds:

    if counter < tick then
       counter = counter + 1
    elseif dead then
       counter = 0
+      -- If dead, rop the curtains:
       curtain = math.min(field.height, curtain + 1)
    else
       counter = 0

-      local h =  moveSnake(head)
+      -- If moving the snake resulted in it growing a new -- head, it must mean that it ate a cherry.
+Move the -- cherry and change the global *head* variable to -- the address of the new head. local h =  moveSnake(head)
       if h ~= head then
 	 head = h